‘Call Of Duty: WWII’ Revealed: Campaign, Co-Op, Multiplayer, And Release Date

 Call of Duty: WWII is a welcome change of pace for the long-running shooter franchise.
 All three development studios got stuck in a rut of releasing games set in the future.
 Hopefully, this is a signal that Activision has received the message and will begin diversifying the settings from one year to the next.

-[Featured Image by Sledgehammer Games / Activision]
+[Featured Image by Sledgehammer Games/Activision]